Leading an Academic Unit at Duke (LAUD) Workshop Series 2020–2021

 Academic leaders have a critical role to play in addressing systemic racism and fostering an inclusive and equitable work environment.
 Through personal commitment, education, equitable policies, and targeted investments, leaders can enhance academic excellence by creating environments that reduce - rather than perpetuate - racial disparities.

-In this interactive session Professor and Senior Associate Dean Ashleigh Shelby Rosette of the Fuqua School of Business will lead the discussion on strategies and skills that academic leaders can lean on to address systemic racism and inequities in their departments and programs, including:
+In this interactive session Professor and Senior Associate Dean Ashleigh Shelby Rosette of the Fuqua School of Business lead the discussion on strategies and skills that academic leaders can lean on to address systemic racism and inequities in their departments and programs, including:

 - Understanding systemic racism